da1mathieu/sphero/README.md

 # Title
-Using Sphero to teach programming fundementals
+From Coding to Creativity: Using Dancing Sphero Robots to Inspire STEM Learning

 # Description
-We are using Sphero to teach programming fundamentals (for loops, functions, variables, etc.) in a hands on way.
-We are incorporating basketball as a familiar medium to provide context to programming.
-The students will navagate the Sphero through the basketball-themed obstacle course only using programming scripts to move the Sphero.
+We are using Sphero to teach programming fundamentals (for functions, variables, etc.) in a hands on way.
+We focused on exploring the intersection between robotics and the arts (more specifically -dance).
+The students will navigate Sphero by creating a brief dance code using the avaiable functions and varibles provided on the app to move the robot.
 TAP is the technology ambassadors program that allows students to learn leadership skills and help promote IT and STEM careers.
 [Link to TAP GGC](https://www.ggc.edu/academics/schools/school-of-science-and-technology/research-internships-service-learning/technology-ambassador-program/)

 # Team
-    Dylan Long

-    Thuy Pham

-    Danielle Mathieu
+    Joel Garcia

+    Patrick Page

+    Nikki Mehdikhani

+    Daniel Redder

     Advisors
-    Dr. Xu
+    Dr. Anca Doloc Mihu

-    Dr. Jin
+    Dr. Robertson

 # Publications
     CCSC SE poster presentation October 25th Auburn, AL